OPS-E2E-PPE/VBA-Docs/api/Word.ThreeDFormat.PresetExtrusionDirection.md

 keywords: vbawd10.chm164626536
 f1_keywords:
 - vbawd10.chm164626536
-ms.prod: word
 api_name:
 - Word.ThreeDFormat.PresetExtrusionDirection
 ms.assetid: 8fc0cd0a-1d62-64ae-8757-851207aae56f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ThreeDFormat.PresetExtrusionDirection property (Word)

 Returns the direction taken by the extrusion's sweep path leading away from the extruded shape (the front face of the extrusion).
 Read/write **MsoPresetExtrusionDirection**.

 ## Syntax

 _expression_. `PresetExtrusionDirection`

 _expression_ Required.
 A variable that represents a '[ThreeDFormat](Word.ThreeDFormat.md)' object.

 ## Remarks

 This property is read-only.
 To set the value of this property, use the **SetExtrusionDirection** method.

 ## Example